Rural Special Constabulary

 truly ‘Special’ for your rural community?

-In October 2009, Hertfordshire Constabulary was the first police
+In October 2009, Hertfordshire Constabulary was the

-introduced these specialist volunteer police officers.
+also introduced these specialist volunteer police officers.

-Rural Specials are dedicated to the needs of rural
+Rural Specials are dedicated to the needs of rural communities and

 They can be involved in everything from patrolling country lanes,

 keeping an eye out for speeding drivers and dealing with fly